paralympics/pcsas-user-guide/docs/account-manager/user-accounts.md

-# Security Manager
+# Account Manager

-The *Security Manager* module is where the database administrators (respective NPC and NF staff) create, modify and access data related to user access of PCSAS.
+The *Account Manager* module is where the database administrators (respective NPC and NF staff) create, modify and access data related to user access of PCSAS.
 PCSAS needs to provide access control to provide only relevant data for each user and to protect data privacy of all athletes; this is implemented through Role-Based Access Control (RBAC).
 For a more thorough,